amnasyed1/flask_e2e_project/README.md

 - SQLALchemy - ORM (Object Relational Mapper)

+- API service - the api endpoint is hosted within Flask's backend

 - Sentry.io -  a logger for tracking errors

 - Docker -  used to containerize the app